pyusb/pyusb/docs/tutorial.rst

 Let me introduce myself
 =======================

 PyUSB 1.0 is a Python_ library allowing easy USB_ access.
-It has the following features:
+PyUSB provides several features:

 100% written in Python:
     Unlike the 0.x version, which is written in C, 1.0 version is written in Python.